Blog

 bee proboscisbee tongue

-Swarm Traps: Catching Free Bees With a Box
+Swarm Traps (Catching Free Colonies With a Box and Some Lemon Grass)

 Beekeeping practice

-Swarm Traps: Catching Free Bees With a Box
+Swarm Traps (Catching Free Colonies With a Box and Some Lemon Grass)

 A 40-liter box with a south-facing entrance, 3 meters up, baited with old brood comb.
 Seeley's research validated the formula.
 Catch rates approach 80%.